800 Character Traits: The Ultimate List (+ How to Develop a Good Character Step-by-Step)

 Step 1: Identify Good Character Traits That Inspire You

-The first step in our process is to identify the handful of positive characteristics that inspire you.
+The first step in our process is to identify a handful of positive characteristics that inspire you.

-Building character traits is a long journey and starting with the ones that excite you (instead of those you think you should work on) will make you far more likely to succeed.
+Building character traits is a long journey.
+Starting with those that excite you (rather than those you think you should work on) will make you more likely to succeed.

 There are two main ways to tackle this: the long list approach or the hero approach.

-Being able to picture a hero and think about what they’d do in a given situation makes certain kinds of decisions and trade-offs easier to process.
+Picturing your hero and thinking about what they’d do in a given situation makes the whole process more fun and inspiring.
+Many decisions and trade-offs become easier to make.

 Step 2: Prioritise ONE Trait at a Time

-Reworking character traits can be tricky and taking on too many at once will result in you not changing anything.
-The solution is to start with one then add more as you go.
+Although the process of developing character traits is simple, it can also be challenging.
+Taking on too many traits at once may hold you back from changing anything.
+The solution is to start with one, then add more as you go.

-To pick the ONE character trait you should start with, look at your short list ask:
+To pick the ONE character trait you should start with, look at your shortlist and ask:

-“Which of these traits would most transform my life if I already embodied it?”
+“Which of these traits would most transform my life if I embodied it?”

-Whittle your selection down to a few candidates, then draw lots between the survivors.
+Narrow your selection to a few candidates, then pick ONE to get started with.

-Start with ONE trait and you can always come back for more later.
+Start with one trait to maximize your odds of succeeding.
+You can always come back for more later.

 Step 3: Set Your Trait Up for Success

 Loners don’t last long in the wild.
-That’s why we all have an insatiable drive to “fit in”.
-It’s also why there’s no stronger influence on our actions than the behaviour of the people we hang out with.
+That’s why we all have an insatiable drive to “fit in.”
+It’s also why the strongest influence on your actions is the behaviour of the people you hang out with.

-No matter how badly you want to be “driven” it’s never going to happen if you’re surrounded by those who are lazy.
-Each time you start making progress, your subconscious is going to fight hard to drag you right back in line with the group.
+No matter how driven you are to change, you’ll struggle if you surround yourself with lazy people.
+Each time you start making progress, your subconscious will try to drag you back in line with the group.

-Conversely, it’s very hard not to be more “disciplined”, “curious” or “grateful” if the people you live with and love have those traits.
-Rather than become an outsider, you will naturally take positive action to help fall in line with (and learn from) your peers.
+Conversely, it’s hard not to be more “disciplined,” “curious” or “grateful” if the people you meet each day have those traits.
+Rather than becoming an outsider, you’ll naturally take action to fit in with their characters.

-The upshot is this: If you don’t have a character trait that you want, there’s a good chance the people around you don’t have it either.
-But if you want to develop that character trait you must do whatever it takes to change that equation.
+The upshot is this: If you don’t have the character trait you want, there’s a good chance the people around you don’t have it either.
+But if you want to develop it, you must do whatever it takes to alter that equation.

-Change the area you live in, the job you do, the books you read, the places you hang out and the hobbies you enjoy.
-Look actively for ways to spend more time with people you’d happily trade places with.
-Do it offline, do it online, do it one, three then five days a week.
+Change the area you live in, the job you work, the books you read, the places you hang out or the hobbies you enjoy.
+Look for ways to spend time with people you’d happily trade places with.
+Do it offline, do it online.
+Do it one, three, then five days a week.

 Just do it.

-Set yourself up for success and you’ll surf all the way into the beach.
+Set yourself up for success and you’ll surf right into the beach.